Coming from JavaScript

 What's Familiar

-JavaScript and Loon share more than you might expect.
-If you write modern, functional-style JS (lots of map/filter/reduce, const everywhere, arrow functions instead of classes), you are already thinking in patterns that transfer directly to Loon.
+JavaScript and Loon share more than the distance between them suggests.
+If you write modern, functional JS (map/filter/reduce, const by default, arrow functions in place of classes), you are already thinking in patterns that carry straight into Loon.

-The functional subset of JavaScript (the part without classes, this, prototypes, and mutation) maps almost directly to Loon.
-If you have been gravitating toward that style anyway, this will feel like a natural next step.
+The functional subset of JavaScript (the part without classes, this, prototypes, and mutation) maps almost directly onto Loon.
+If you have been drifting toward that style for years, Loon is where it arrives.

 What's Different